rprioli/salary-calculator/README.md

 ## How to Use

-1. Open `index.html` in a web browser
+1. Open `sign-in.html` in a web browser
+2. Sign in with your account or register a new account
-2. Select your cabin crew role (CCM or SCCM)
+3. Your role (CCM or SCCM) is set during registration and can be changed in your profile
-3. Upload your roster CSV file
+4. Upload your roster CSV file or add flights manually
-4. View your calculated salary breakdown and flight details
+5. View your calculated salary breakdown and flight details
-5. Optionally edit debriefing times or delete flights
+6. Optionally edit debriefing times or delete flights

 ## CSV Format